jvanstraten/gated-clock/primitives/support_board/README.md

 The microcontroller can get a reading of the total current draw through the Imon signal.
 At 3V3 ADC full scale, the current will be around 7A.
-The datasheet mentions vaguely that the Imon signal should not have a capacitor, but doesn't mention if this is because it prevents the frequency response of the monitoring signal (duh, that's the point), or if it affects internal behavior.
+The datasheet mentions vaguely that the Imon signal should not have a capacitor, but doesn't mention if this is because it affects the frequency response of the monitoring signal (duh, that's the point), or if it affects internal behavior.
 Therefore, to be safe, it's buffered by an opamp before it's filtered.
 The microcontroller wants at most 5k source impedance anyway.